kristianmandrup/graph-schema-json-writer/Readme.md

 }
 ```

+## Writing typescript source files

-Note: The writer now also supports writing a TypeScript `class`, complete with `extends` class, implements `interfaces`, decorators for class itself and fields and properties.
+The writer also supports writing a TypeScript `class`, complete with:

+- `extends` class
+- implements `interfaces`
+- decorators for class itself and fields and properties
+- imports for the decorators
+- TODO: imports for superclass extended and interfaces implemented

 ```js
 import { schemaToJS } from "../src/schema";